benc-uk/kube-workshop/k3s/09-extra-advanced/readme.md

 - **Horizontal scaling**: This is scaling the number of application _Pods_, within the limits of the resources available in the cluster.
 - **Vertical or cluster scaling**: This is scaling the number of _Nodes_ in the cluster, and therefore the total resources available.
 We won't be looking at this here, but you can [read the docs](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) if you want to know more.

+Since the k3s cluster is only running a single node, you'll only be able to take advantage of **horizontal scaling**.

 Scaling stateless applications manually can be as simple as running the command to update the number of replicas in a _Deployment_, for example:

 ```bash